Gaining New Insight Through Emerging Technologies

 The deep interrogation of cancer biology requires use of sophisticated, proven and emerging technologies to gather and analyze the most accurate, comprehensive data on disease biology in the shortest time possible.

 For example, researchers are using gene expression profiling (GEP) to look at tumor inflammation gene signatures as potential biomarkers.
 GEP requires the analysis of thousands of genes to identify those that are over or under expressed in certain cancers.
-Through partnerships with companies like QIAGEN, Bristol-Myers Squibb is leveraging Next Generation Sequencing to develop gene expression profiles for immuno-oncology assets studied across a variety of cancers.
+Through partnerships, Bristol Myers Squibb is leveraging Next Generation Sequencing to develop gene expression profiles for immuno-oncology assets studied across a variety of cancers.

 An Integrated Approach